Mike Marvin’s neon nightmare is an 80s fever dream with a soundtrack to die for

 Well, that clears things up.

-I disagree with some of what critics wrote, especially regarding Peter Kuran and Alan Munro’s special effects, and while it’s hard to refute much of what was written regarding the film’s dodgy acting and general illogicality, it is those criticisms that ultimately make the film such a unique and entertaining experience that continues to grow in lore.
-The fact is, some viewers like fast cars and lots of noise, and in those terms Marvin’s dissonant B-movie splurge excels like a nitrous-oxide road warrior racing through a never-ending wasteland.
+I disagree with some of what critics wrote, especially regarding Peter Kuran and Alan Munro’s special effects.
+While it’s hard to refute much of what was written regarding the film’s dodgy acting and general illogicality, it is those criticisms that make The Wraith such a unique and entertaining experience that continues to grow in lore.
+The fact is, some viewers like fast cars and lots of noise, and in those terms Marvin’s dissonant, B-movie splurge excels like a nitrous-oxide road warrior racing through a never-ending wasteland.
 To where, lord only knows!